kaizhu717/kaizhu717/content/teaching/Teaching Assistant/index.md

 location:
 address:

-summary: My responsibility as teaching assistant for the these courses including teaching lab sessions, tutoring Python programming, consulting digital projects development, hosting Q&A hours, and grading homework and final exams.
+summary: A list of courses I have served as teaching assistant
 abstract: ""

 # Talk start and end times.